apaladines-techconsulting/Interview_Questions/README.md

 I contributed to the 'Northwest Mobile Banking' app redesigning UI components and implementing MVVM architecture.
 At Marriott International, I played a key role enhancing the 'Marriott Bonvoy' app.
 Some of the things I implemented were Apple accessibility APIs and migrating code from UIKit to SwiftUI.
 I also have experience with the Agile approach and have managed end-to-end development at companies like Cardinal Health and Floor & Décor.

-I specialize in frameworks like UIKit, SwiftUI, Combine, Core Data and 3rd-party frameworks like AlamoFire and Firebase.
+I specialize in frameworks like UIKit, SwiftUI, Combine, CoreData, MapKit, CoreLocation and 3rd-party frameworks like AlamoFire and Firebase.
 I also excel at architecting solutions using design patterns like MVC, MVVM, MVVM-C, VIPER and Clean Architecture.
 With a deep understanding of multithreading, I ensure seamless performance using GCD, Operation Queue, Actors and Await Async.
 While collaborating with cross-functional teams, I integrated CI/CD tools like Jenkins and Fastlane as part of my daily routine.

 With my technical depth and more than 12 years in IT, I am ready to bring substantial value to your technical endeavours.